 Virtualizing your veteran recruiting strategy may come with some unique challenges, but being adaptable, expanding your technological arsenal, and leveraging solid partnerships can help put you on the path to success.
 With a little creativity and strategic planning, it’s also possible to adapt many of your existing virtual recruiting to make them more inclusive of military service members.
 However, it’s important to remember that a commitment to diversity needs to be implemented throughout your entire business and corporate culture in order to create a truly inclusive work environment, and that goes beyond just the hiring process.

 Are you interested in reaching a more diverse talent pool or looking to improve your virtual talent acquisition process?
 We’re here to help!

 Posted by Mona Tawakali

-Mona is the EV of Marketing Strategy at Recruitics.
+Mona is a Chief Strategy Officer at Recruitics.
 With over 13 years of experience helping Fortune 1000 companies with their recruitment marketing efforts, Mona is considered an industry thought leader in data-driven recruitment marketing solutions and is passionate about finding innovative ways to deliver the best ROI on all advertising investments.
 Mona holds a master’s degree in internet marketing from University of San Francisco, and she earned her B.A. in broadcast journalism at San Francisco State University.